frankc60/jStrip/README.md

 Display the markers asynchronously with the **on()** event handler.
-Two parameters are needed: the named marker() to trigger on followed with a function, jStrip returns an object to the function, with 2 properties:
+Two parameters are needed: the named marker() to trigger on followed with a function, jStrip returns an object to the function, with 3 properties:
 - data  - containing the content
 - type  - datatype (*string* | *url* | *json*)
+- url   - url address used, if type is 'url', otherwise equals undefined.

 #### .on(*marker name*, *function(returned data)*)